jcollins5513/Walkthrough/README.md

-# Virtual Walkthrough Application
+# Virtual Walkthrough SaaS

-A modern web application for managing and viewing 360° virtual walkthroughs and drone footage.
+A cloud-based platform for managing and viewing 360° architectural walkthroughs and drone flyover footage.
+Upload panoramic images or videos and share immersive experiences with clients.

 ## Features